a-stoyanov/zabbix-domain-blacklist/README.md

 - **Multi-API Support**: Queries MXToolbox and/or HetrixTools APIs to check domain blacklist status.
 - **Customizable Thresholds**: Configurable warning and critical thresholds for the number of blacklists a domain appears on as listed.
 - **JSON Output**: Provides structured JSON output with state (OK, WARNING, CRITICAL, UNKNOWN), blacklist count, blacklist names, and detailed messages.
-- **Deduplication**: Normalizes and deduplicates blacklist names from both APIs for consistent reporting (when both APIs are checked)
+- **Deduplication**: Normalizes and deduplicates blacklist names from both APIs for consistent reporting.
 - **Error Handling**: Handles API errors, rate limits, and missing dependencies, reporting issues in Zabbix-compatible format.

 ## Requirements